achinhchin/Neovim-setup/readme.md

 ```

 2. Install each Lsp server for nvim.
-Type this in "*Normal Mode*" in Vim.
+Type this in "*Normal mode*" in Vim.
 ```
 :LspInstall clangd
 :LspInstall dartls